Keeping Our Community Safe

 Q: What if I have visited an exposure site or am feeling unwell?

 A: If you have visited an exposure site and have not been contacted by SA Health you need to contact them immediately and then get tested.

 As recommended by SA Health, if you are feeling unwell, or have cold and flu-like symptoms, attend a designated COVID testing clinic in your area, wearing a mask.

 If you are concerned about your health, contact your GP clinic for advice.
 Do not attend medical clinics, pharmacies or emergency departments.
 In an emergency ring 000.

 While you are unwell, you should self-isolate at home.

 Q: How do I protect myself if I need to go out?

-A: The use of face masks is recommended in areas where you cannot maintain a safe distance from others.
+A: The use of face masks is required in all public spaces.
 Hand hygiene is essential and using soap and water or hand sanitiser (at least 70% alcohol to be effective) is the best protection.
-Avoid touching your face and maintain social distancing in public spaces.
+Avoid touching your face and maintain social distancing while in public spaces.

 Q: Should I have people visiting me at home?

 A: Social connections are important during difficult times.
 If a carer or service provider visits you in your home, they are required wear a face mask.
 You should also wear a mask during service delivery and practice social distancing where possible.